 Have you ever felt like you say “No” too much as a mom?
-Does your child even list to you when you do say “No”?
+Do you feel like you know how to tell a child no?
+Does your child listen to you when you do say “No”?
 Or, are you afraid to say “No” fearing a major meltdown?

 1. Rather than saying “No” what can your child do instead?